 • Smelter emissions capture: Kennecott’s smelter captures 99.9 percent of all sulfur emissions and is considered one of the cleanest in the world.

 • Upgraded truck fleet: Larger payload capacity and higher efficiency engines result in a reduction in tailpipe emissions.
-Learn how our haul trucks are made and how they support our commitment to sustainable development by watching the video.

 • LEED-certified buildings: Kennecott uses several high-performing LEED-certified buildings.
 The Rio Tinto Regional Center was the first LEED Platinum-rated building in Utah.